software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 16
 >
 > Create two new labels: "frontend" and "backend".
 Add the "frontend" label for frontend-related tasks and the "backend" label for backend-related tasks.

+{: .highlight}

+> Omit the `@OneToMany` attributes from the JSON output in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

 {: .important-title }